Worship is what we do!

 Holy communion is the central act of worship in our churches.
 On a Sunday at 10 am a communion service is roughly one hour long.
 There will be hymns, bible readings and a sermon as part of the service.
 A midweek communion is about half an hour.
 We live-stream our 8am and 10am Sunday services from Tring if you prefer to stay at home.
 There is a prayer for spiritual communion within the service.

 We come together in the name of Christ to give thanks to seek forgiveness to hear God’s word, to pray for the needs of the world, and, to share in the mystery of Christ’s being present with us by sharing the bread and wine of his body and blood that by the power of the Holy Spirit we may give ourselves to the service of God.

 Some of our communion services are more relaxed and are suitable for all ages so those bringing children may feel more comfortable at these.

-In Tring on the the first Sunday of the month there will always be a craft activity and some material for children.
-We might also use some different styles of music such as the Clap Hands Gloria.
+During the Coronavirus restrictions these have been suspended for now.
+In Tring on the the first Sunday of the month there was always be a craft activity and some material for children.
+We sometimes used some different styles of music such as the Clap Hands Gloria.

 In Long Marston we always tend to be a bit more relaxed.